 - Delta 10 Tincture – D10 Oil can be used in a few different ways.
 You can mix it in your food or drink or place it sublingually under your tongue for 20 minutes before swallowing.

-- Delta 10 Distillate – If using a distillate product, you should swallow it right away.
+- Delta 10 Distillate – If using a distillate product, you should swallow it immediately.

-- Flower and Pre-Rolls- We have seen a few places online that are offering D10 rich hemp flowers.
+- Flower and Pre-Rolls- We have seen a few online places offering D10 rich hemp flowers.
 These products are made by spraying hemp flowers.

 How To Avoid Buying Low-Quality Products: